hank-kuo-cs/EVA-Space-Center/README.md

     - `gamma`: [1.7438903314, 1.7579369712]
     - `phi`: [0, 2pi]
     - `theta`: [0, pi]
-- The goal of this experiment is to predict the position of the camera in the ball coordinate based on one Moon image.
+- The goal of this experiment is to predict the position of the camera in the ball coordinate based on the Moon image.

 ## Enviroment
 - Anaconda 3
+- python 3.7
 - pip install
     - torch==1.3.0
     - tensorboardX==1.9